-• Cameras: Three rear lenses — main camera plus telephoto and ultra wide angle lens
+• Cameras: Two rear lenses (main sensor and ultra wide camera)

-• Other key specs: 5G connectivity, 90Hz screens
+• Other key specs: 5G connectivity, Android 11

-It's unclear how Google might respond, but one theory suggests that the Pixel 5 might not try to match the processing power of the best phones that Samsung and Apple have to offer.
-Instead, it would put an even greater emphasis on photography, possibly by adding more lenses.
+Rumors to date have claimed the Pixel 5 might not try to match the processing power of the best phones that Samsung and Apple have to offer.
+Instead, it would put an even greater emphasis on photography, possibly by adding more lenses (or at least, different ones).
 Whatever Google opts for, it will need to address some of the flaws from last year's Pixels, which include dim displays and disappointing battery life.

-Google Pixel 5 latest news and rumors (Updated July 10)
+Google Pixel 5 latest news (updated Sept.
+21)

 Google Pixel 5 release date